idea4good/GuiLiteSamples/HelloParticle/README.md

 # How to build for Win MFC?
-## Prerequisite:
-- GuiLite.lib should be in BuildMFC\BuildMFC\libs\x86(x64), ⚠️rebuild them if meet link error.

-## Build
 1. Open "HelloParticle\BuildMFC\HelloParticle.sln" by Visual studio 2017
 2. Click `F5` to build/run `HelloParticle`

 # How to build for STM32F103 + ILI934x?
 ## Prerequisite:
 - Install Keil uvsion 5.6 or above.
-- GuiLite.lib should be in BuildSTM32F103-Keil\USER, ⚠️rebuild it if meet Linking error.
 - Your hardware should be compatible with: Discovery kit/[正点原子开发板](https://item.taobao.com/item.htm?spm=a230r.1.14.20.17b441b9u49Ujg&id=582084489839&ns=1&abbucket=7#detail)/野火霸道开发板.
 ## Build
 1. Open "HelloParticle\BuildSTM32F103-Keil\USER\HelloParticle.uvprojx" with Keil uvsion.